Adding sample/locus data

 sampleinfo!(::PopData, metadata::Pair{String, Vector}; categorical::Bool = false)

-Add an additional column sample information to PopData
+Add an additional column sample information to PopData metadata.
+Mutates PopData in place.
+The new values

-must be in the same order as the samples in sampleinfo(popdata)
+must be in the same order as the samples in sampleinfo(popdata).

 Arguments

-: A Pair of:ColumnName => [Values]
+metadata: A Pair of:ColumnName => [Values]

 Keyword Arguments